latticexyz/mud/guides/game_development/animations_from_system_calls.md

 ## Conclusion

-System Call Streams are a powerful tool that allow you to react to system calls in a context specific way.
+System call streams are a powerful tool that allow you to react to system calls in a context-specific way.
 They are especially useful when you want to animate in response to system calls.
 In this guide we went over a small example of how they can be used to animate a combat system.
-We also went over some of the tradeoffs you need to consider when using System Call Streams.
+We also went over some of the tradeoffs you need to consider when using system call streams.

 That being said, there is a lot of work involved in using them effectively.
 We encourage new MUD developers to prototype their games without them and only start adding them when they start polishing their game.